wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 of this in our testing framework but often this makes the test a lot harder to read.

 Gabbi is a tool for declaratively creating tests for web APIs.
 It hopes to solve these problems.
-To do this Gabbi uses yaml files to declare the test API calls and the expected response which can be ran using `gabbi-run`.
+To do this Gabbi uses yaml files to declare the test API calls and the expected response which can be run using `gabbi-run`.
 For example, lets take a look at a simple web service which has a database of `Thing`s.
 To test the creation of a thing we may have something like: